Tag Archives: writing

 The City of Smoke & Mirrors Writer Commentary (Part 3 of 3)

 And here we go.
 Finally.
 The third and final writer commentary on my first novel, The City of Smoke & Mirrors.
-I’ll be honest here, folks: I’m brutally self-critical about these chapters.
-Particularly this book’s ending.
-Looking back, I hate … Continue reading
+Here’s Part 1 and Part 2, in case you missed them.
+I’ll be honest here, folks: I’m brutally self-critical … Continue reading

 The City of Smoke & Mirrors Writer Commentary (Part 1 of 3)